dadhichvansh/dad-jokes-using-promises/README.md

 ## Installation

 1. Clone the repository
-2. Insert Code
-3. Navigate to the project directory
+2. Navigate to the project directory
-4. Open the \`index.html\` file in your browser
+3. Open the \`index.html\` file in your browser

 ## Usage